 In 2003 I was also successful in becoming a member of the British Association of Counselling and Psychotherapy (BACP).
 This enabled me to become established in private practice.
 During the period from 2003 to 2008 I completed an MA in Solution Focused Brief Therapy at Birmingham University, followed by an Infant Observation, awarded by West Midlands Institute of Psychotherapy (WMIP).
 I then gained accreditation status with BACP.
 Between 2003 and 2014 I also worked in the NHS.

-I am the current editor for the West Midlands Institute of Psychotherapy e-bulletin and a visiting lecturer on the Jungian Analytical training.
+I am the current editor for the West Midlands Institute of Psychotherapy e-bulletin, visiting lecturer and training committee member on the training in analytical psychotherapy training.